yh250/Thyroid/Minor Project ( Vinay & Harsh, Msc 2024)/Minor_codebase/Augmentation/GANs/README.md

 # GANs: Generative Adversarial Networks for Thyroid Image Augmentation

 This folder contains two GAN architectures used for data augmentation on a thyroid SPECT scan dataset: **DCGAN** and **ACGAN**.
-These models help generate synthetic medical images to combat data imbalance in rare hyperthyroid conditions.
+These models help generate synthetic images to combat data imbalance.

----

 ## 📁 Files